JunyuLiao/High-dimensional-Regret-Minimization/README.md

 ## Reproducibility:

-To reproduce the experiments in the paper 'High-dimensional Regret Minimization' please consult EXPERIMENTS.txt for exact command line options.
-For example,
+To reproduce the experiments in the paper 'High-dimensional Regret Minimization', use

-./run datasets/e100-100000.txt 5 30
+python script.py <dataset_path> <d_prime> <d_hat_1> <d_hat_2> <rounds>

-will run the code with a dimension cover of size 5, and 30 repeated-samples in Phase 3 on the dataset e100-100000.txt (in the datasets/ folder) with all other parameters as default.
+which will run the code 100 times and report the average performance, with the parameters above and all other parameters as default.